scottgonzalez/grunt-wordpress/README.md

+## Using Gilded WordPress

+It's sometimes useful to have direct access to the Gilded WordPress module.
+You could install Gilded WordPress as a dependency alongside grunt-wordpress, but in order to guarantee that you're loading the same version, grunt-wordpress exposes its own dependency.
+Simply `require( "grunt-wordpress" )` and you'll get the Gilded WordPress module.

 ## Permissive Uploads

 Depending on what resources you're uploading, you may need to change some WordPress settings.
 See the [Gilded WordPress documentation](https://github.com/scottgonzalez/gilded-wordpress#permissive-uploads) for some settings that might help.